getcarina/getcarina.com/_tutorials/wordpress-apache-mysql.md

 ---

 WordPress is one of the most prevalent web applications in the world.
-This series of tutorials we'll be covering how to migrate your content management system (CMS) application to more of a microservices model.
+This series of tutorials covers how to migrate your content management system (CMS) application to more of a microservices model.

 This tutorial uses the following scenario: setting up WordPress in a single Docker container, which runs in a Docker Swarm cluster on the Rackspace Container Service.

-The MySQL database is hosted externally on the Rackspace Cloud Databases platform, which makes it easier to deploy, manage and scale our web application over time.
+The MySQL database is hosted externally on the Rackspace Cloud Databases platform, which makes it easier to deploy, manage, and scale our web application over time.
-Finally, you use Apache to deliver traffic to our application.
+Finally, you use Apache to deliver traffic to your application.

 ### Prerequisites